 You can also use UberMilitary, an Uber service available in Hawaii that allows you to request a driver with base access.
 When using the Uber app, enter your destination, and then select the icon labeled “Military” on the next screen.

-There are also numerous rental companies at or near the Honolulu airport, about a 10-minute taxi ride from the terminal.
+There are numerous rental car companies at or near the Honolulu airport, about a 10-minute taxi ride from the terminal.
 Click here to find the best deals on car rentals.

 By far the cheapest option for ground transportation is the city bus, which services the Hickam AMC terminal.
 Visit “The Bus” website to find the best route to your destination.